rwaldron/tc39-notes/es7/2016-05/may-24.md

 MS: Not ability to implement, but how it slows me down.

-DE: I don;t think this will be revisited for much more ES2015 features.
+DE: I don't think this will be revisited for much more ES2015 features.
 All have implemented much of these features.
-Some Es2015 Compat things such as TypedArrays need revisiting
+Some ES2015 Compat things such as TypedArrays need revisiting

 MS: if performance is a reason to re-consider something in the spec, it is not a valid concern.